The Israel Ride Beneficiaries

-Director of Development, Friends of the Arava Institute
+Chief Development Officer, Friends of the Arava Institute

 Rachel Kalikow comes to the Friends of the Arava Institute with over 20 years of experience in development and community outreach.
 Most recently, she spent nearly seven years as the Director of Community Outreach at Gann Academy in Waltham, MA.
 She has held development roles for Foundation for Jewish Culture, Jewish Women’s Archive, Facing History and Ourselves, and the New Israel Fund.
 After supporting friends who have participated in the Israel Ride, Rachel is excited to join the Israel Ride staff team and see the Ride firsthand!

 The Israel Ride is a fully supported event.
 We provide a full support-and-gear (SAG) service on the road.

 In addition to our staff, each of our three riding groups has its own mechanics, pace cars, sweep bus, medical personnel, and photographers.
 Crew teams help with rest stops and riding.
 Lead riders pace (in front) and sweep (in back) each group as well as provide general bicycle support.
 Tour guides accompany each group to provide education at rest stops.